umar112farook/GetObjectKeyValue/README.md

 ## Solution:

+This function is implemented using a JavaScript.
+JavaScript file is present in this repo.

 How do you run JavaScript script through the Terminal?

 You can Run your JavaScript File from your Terminal only if you have installed NodeJs runtime.